Pahan-Samudika/PSA-2002/README.md

 # PSA-2002
+I'm M.M.A.Pahan Samudika Abhayawardhane ,
-My first repository on GitHub for BITS
+This is my first repository on GitHub for BITS 2018 .